Subspace Phase Retrieval: Conclusion

-~~Very recently, Xia and Xu~\cite{PhaseLiftOff} have proposed the PhaseLiftOff algorithm based on the $\ell_1$-relaxation and difference of convex functions (DCA).
-Through restricted isometry property (RIP) analysis, it is shown that with $\mathcal O(k \log \frac{n}{k})$ phaseless Gaussian samples, their algorithm can achieve a recovery error (to $\x \x^*$) that is upper bounded by a constant multiple of $\frac{k}{m}$.
-While this development should be considered a major step forward, the recovery error still depends on parameters $m$ and $k$.
+\item Thirdly, note that our result is still worse than the information-theoretic bound $\Omega (k \log n)$~\cite{infobound1, infobound2}.
+Very recently, Xia and Xu~\cite{PhaseLiftOff} have proposed the Sparse PhaseLiftOff model based on the $\ell_1$-relaxation and difference-of-convex algorithm (DCA).
+Through restricted isometry property (RIP) analysis, it is shown that with $\Omega(k \log \frac{n}{k})$ phaseless Gaussian samples, the global minimum of their proposed model results in a recovery error (to $\x \x^*$) that is upper bounded by a constant multiple of $\frac{k}{m}$.
+While this development should be considered a major step forward, the DCA solving the Sparse PhaseLiftOff model is only proved to have local convergence.
+It is not clear if the global convergence can be achieved.
 At present, whether there exist practical algorithms attaining the information-theoretic bound for exact recovery remains an interesting open question. \end{itemize}